M66B/XPrivacyLua/README.md

 ===========

-Really simple to use privacy manager for Android 6.0 Marshmallow and later (successor of [XPrivacy](https://forum.xda-developers.com/xposed/modules/xprivacy-ultimate-android-privacy-app-t2320783"]XPrivacy[/URL])).
+Really simple to use privacy manager for Android 6-10 (successor of [XPrivacy](https://forum.xda-developers.com/xposed/modules/xprivacy-ultimate-android-privacy-app-t2320783"]XPrivacy[/URL])).

 Revoking Android permissions from apps often let apps crash or malfunction.
 XPrivacyLua solves this by feeding apps fake data instead of real data.